Flying for their lives

 Every year, millions of shorebirds fly between Australasia and the Arctic.
 But for many, this will be their final flight.

-THE FIRST EXPERIENCE of Australia, for most international visitors, is an area of destroyed shorebird habitat: Sydney (Kingsford Smith) Airport.
+The first experience of Australia, for many international visitors, is an area of destroyed shorebird habitat: Sydney (Kingsford Smith) Airport.
 This flat tidal zone once provided a feeding point for thousands of migratory shorebirds.
 The birds still appear, but in far smaller numbers.

 Every year they come to Botany Bay, and other mudflats across Australia and New Zealand, to eat.
 They aim to get so fat they’ll look like tiny, feathered sumo wrestlers.
 They’re migrating to chase an eternal spring and summer, and the seasonal blooms of food that come with it – the Arctic Circle’s mosquito boom in June and July; Yellow Sea mudflats teeming with shellfish in April and May; and the shores of Australasia in November and December.